-Charge for duplicate RRSP receipts or tax slips
+Charge for duplicate tax slips

-We will give you one duplicate RRSP receipt or tax slip for the current tax year without charge, if you ask for it.
-We may charge \$25 for duplicates of RRSP receipts and tax slips issued in all prior years.
+We will give you one duplicate tax slip for the current tax year without charge, if you ask for it.
+We may charge \$25 for duplicate tax slips issued in all prior years.

 Policy research fee